Bon-Appetit/porn-domains/README.md

 | `pass.txt` | Consolidates all whitelisted domains into a single file, with each domain undergoing syntax checking for uniform verification. |

 ## 📝 Something to add or correct?
 If you have a domain to add or remove, feel free to open an issue.
 You can also submit a pull request with your changes.
 For whitelisting, please include the domain in `whitelist/wl-custom.txt` or provide a URL to your own whitelist file.
-For blacklisting, do the same with `blacklist/bl-custom.txt` or a URL to your own blacklist file.
+For blacklisting, do the same with `blacklist/bl-custom.txt` or a URL to your own blacklist file. **Please avoid making any changes to block.txt or pass.txt, as these files are automatically generated during each list update.**

 > [!NOTE]
 > If you don’t have a GitHub account or prefer to stay anonymous when reporting a domain, feel free to drop me an email at mail@codealdente.ovh.
 You’re also welcome to reach out if you have any questions about this project.